ThePalaceProject/pages/docs/Privacy Policy.md

 -   If we believe disclosure is necessary or appropriate to protect the rights, property, or safety of LYRASIS, our customers or others.

-<u>Your Choices About Our Collection, Use, and Disclosure of Your
+## Your Choices About Our Collection, Use, and Disclosure of Your Information
-Information</u>

 We strive to provide you with choices regarding the personal information you provide to us.
 This section describes mechanisms we provide for you